Updated July 11, 2023

 - All benefits extended by labor unions, such as Strike pay

-The unearned income that is due but yet to be received is captured as an asset in the balance sheet.
+The unearned income is due but yet to be received is captured as an asset in the balance sheet.
 To record the journal entry for U.I., the U.I. receivable account should be debited, and the unearned income account should be credited.
 When the income is realized, the cash should be debited, and the unearned income receivable account should be credited to the journal entry.

 Some of the significant advantages of U.I. are as follows: